 Exposure to the elements can also shorten your wood shake roof’s lifespan.
 Without regular treatments to your roof, the sun’s UV rays and heat will dry your wood shakes out, giving them an unsightly bleached look.
 Your roof shakes will also become brittle and crack.

-Wood Shake Roofing Costs
+Wood Shake Roofing Costs In Denver

 Cedar shakes roofing is not as expensive as slate roofing, but it’s not at the low end of the spectrum either.
 Because every roof differs in size and complexity, it’s impossible to give one price.

 The cost of wood shake roofing includes the cost of materials and installation.
 Generally, installing wood shakes is more expensive than wood shingles because shakes don’t have consistent dimensions.

 Factors affecting the cost of a new wood shake roof include:

 - Wood type and shake dimensions